MEET THE TEAM

 HUMA INAY SPACE X WEWC

-Dr. Sasha Maher
+A/Prof. Sasha Maher

 Social Enterprise Advisor & International Coordinator